mzxio/red/transcription/the story/book four/How much was real.md

 ### How much was real?

-What was set in motion at the beginning goes on with or without us.
-Is that true?
-How can it be?
+“What was set in motion at the beginning goes on with or without us.”

+“Is that true?
+How can it be?”

 The moment I said it wasn’t real I wanted to reach out and gather up the words, to unsay them all.
 It can’t go on without us.

 “Too late.”